SS-2005/AOPM-AdvancedObjectPlacementModel/README.md

     *   Displays the final result using `matplotlib`.

 ## Model Saving
 The trained model is saved as `placement_model.pth`.

-For simpler understanding i have made a single code file
+For simpler understanding i have made a single code file i.e APOM
 ## Future Scope:
 * Increase Accuracy
 * Logically related background